Holiday entitlement calculator – calculations made easy | Moorepay

 In all of these calculations, the days’ entitlement are their normal working days, so the employee who works five days a week, two hours per day will be entitled to 28 days at two hours.

-Calculating entitlement in hours
+Calculating part-time entitlement in hours

-If a part time employee works different hours each day, you could use their weekly hours to calculate their holiday entitlement.
+If a part-time employee works different hours each day, you could use their weekly hours to calculate their holiday entitlement.

-For example, if your full time hours are 40 per week, and an employee’s part time hours are 26 per week: 8hrs Monday, 3hrs Tuesday, 4.5hrs Wednesday, 3.5hrs Thursday and 7hrs on Friday.
+For example, if your full-time hours are 40 per week, and an employee’s part-time hours are 26 per week: 8hrs Monday, 3hrs Tuesday, 4.5hrs Wednesday, 3.5hrs Thursday and 7hrs on Friday.

 Then the calculation would be:

-28 (days) × 8 (hours per day for full time) = 224 hours full time holiday entitlement
+28 (days) × 8 (hours per day for full-time) = 224 hours full-time holiday entitlement

-224 ÷ 40 (hours for full time week) = 5.6 weeks entitlement
+224 ÷ 40 (hours for full-time week) = 5.6 weeks entitlement

 5.6 × 26 hours worked per week = 145.6 hours, rounded up to 147 hours.

-Part time employees starting or leaving part way through the holiday year (Top ↑)
+Part-time employees starting or leaving part way through the holiday year (Top ↑)

-Sometimes, there is confusion when calculating part time entitlement for a starter or leaver.
+Sometimes, there is confusion when calculating part-time entitlement for a starter or leaver.

-We use the above formula to calculate a part time employee’s holiday entitlement, and then use the basic calculation to work out entitlement per month of service, with one extra step in the middle to apply it to the part-timer’s hours.
+We use the above formula to calculate a part-time employee’s holiday entitlement, and then use the basic calculation to work out entitlement per month of service, with one extra step in the middle to apply it to the part-timer’s hours.

 So, start with the yearly holiday entitlement for full-timer (days) / 5 days a week = holiday entitlement in weeks.
 You then need to multiply this by the number of days a week the part-timer works to get the full yearly allowance for this part-time worker.